-The EIS has decided to ballot its members on the latest pay offer to teachers and associated professionals.
+The EIS will today (Thursday) open a consultative ballot of its members on the latest pay offer to teachers.